 Prevention is the way out of the mess you have in your hands.

 How to prevent bleeding of colors in clothes

-Type of dye used, chemicals used to dye, heat etc will determine if a fabric will bleed or not.
-A high quality garment with “Colorfast” mark on the clothing care label is a guarantee that it will not bleed.
+The type of dye used, chemicals used to dye, heat, etc will determine if a fabric will bleed or not.
+A high-quality garment with a “Colorfast” mark on the clothing care label is a guarantee that it will not bleed.

-Color fast labeling on the care label of your clothing means that the dye has been tested and will resist fading or bleeding .
-For eg. Navy blue jeans which is color fast will not bleed in the wash.
-Denim usually bleed some in the first wash.
+Colorfast labeling on the care label of your clothing means that the dye has been tested and will resist fading or bleeding.
+For eg., Navy blue jeans which are color-fast will not bleed in the wash.
+Denim usually bleeds some in the first wash.